jtadams02/connect-4/docs/docs.markdown

 At the bottom of the page there is an option to export the results of a tournament.
 This will be a JSON containing the displayed information that can later be uploaded to view these results.

+## Code Overview
+### game_engine.py

+This is the Connect-4 Engine used by the application.

+### tournament.py

+This file contains the tournament engine.
+It executes a round robin format tournament using the game_engine.py.
+It consists of two classes, Scoreboard and Tournament, and two helper functions.

+The Scoreboard class stores the players, game results, and contains a function for displaying the full results of an executed tournament.
+It accepts a list of players as a parameter and is used by the Tournament class.

+The Tournament class accepts a list of player_class_names strings and integer of games_per_match.
+It loads the players using the get_ai_list function.
+It then executes the tournament in the run function using python's ThreadPoolExecutor to run the games in parallel.
+It also tracks and displays time metrics.

+The play_match function executes a set number of games between two players.
+It swaps which player is player1 and player2 each game, this is to prevent the tournament from being biased as the first player has a small advantage in Connect 4.

+The get_ai_list function accepts a directory as a parameter and imports a list of all python files as imported modules found in the given directory.

+### DefaultPlayer.py

+This file, stored in the AI_Scripts folder, is the default player class that all agents are subclasses of.
+These agents pass moves using the get_move function

+### models.py

+This contains the django model to run a tournament, stored in the class TournamentExecution.
+It accepts a list of player_class_names strings and integer of games_per_match.
+It creates a container in which a tournament is run using these parameters.
+It then stores the results of the tournament in its results variable.

+### views.py

+This consists of three possible views; home, register, and export_results.

+Home is the primary view for tournament execution.
+It first loads and displays the list of available ai agents.
+It calls get_ai_list but discards the imported list of ai modules, only using the names from this call.
+This is a mild performance inefficiency, however passing imported agents as modules was not functioning correctly so instead calling get_ai_list twice was used.

+Upon recieving a POST request it first checks if the user is running a tournament or importing a JSON file of a previous tournament's results.
+If importing, it displays the recieved data.
+Otherwise, it executes a tournament using the selected AI Agents.

+The Register view is used to allow the user to register a new account.

+The export_results view exports the currently displayed tournament results, if it exists.
+It uses the current exact date to the second as the name of the JSON to ensure unique and useful naming.

+### fileupload

+The file uploading features of this application were developed as a seperate app in Django, so it has it's own views.py, urls.py, etc.

+Please see the README in the file upload sub-directory to learn more